Polynomial and Pseudopolynomial Algorithms for Two Classes of Bin Packing Instances: Abstract

 \section{Abstract}

-Cutting and packing problems are fundamental in manufacturing and logistics, aiming to minimize waste and improve efficiency.
-The Cutting Stock Problem (CSP) focuses on optimizing material cutting, whereas the Bin Packing Problem (BPP) focuses on optimizing the packing of items into bins.
-Due to their industrial relevance and computational complexity, these problems have been extensively studied since the 1960s.
-Over the decades, methodological advances have enabled exact algorithms to solve increasingly large instances, often involving hundreds of items, within minutes.
-A breakthrough was achieved with the development of branch-and-price algorithms based on formulations with strong linear relaxations, such as arc-flow and set covering models, combined with continuous advances in commercial mixed-integer programming~(MIP) solvers.
-The strength of these formulations is such that they satisfy the Integer Rounding Up Property (IRUP) for most benchmark instances reported in the literature.
-In 2016, Delorme et al.\ showed that the algorithm BELOV, combined with a modern version of CPLEX, could solve all benchmark instances available at that time within ten minutes.
-Motivated by this progress, they introduced two new classes of instances, Augmented IRUP (AI) and Augmented Non-IRUP (ANI), which proved extremely challenging for all exact solvers and have guided research on CSP and BPP over the past decade.
-Despite significant subsequent advances, 13 out of 500 of these instances remain unsolved by state-of-the-art algorithms within a one-hour time limit.
-In this paper, we show that although AI and \textsc{ANI} instances are particularly hard for MIP-based methods, the BPP restricted to these classes is not strongly NP-hard.
-We present polynomial-time algorithms for the \textsc{AI} class and pseudopolynomial-time algorithms for the \textsc{ANI} class.
-Our best algorithms solve all benchmark instances from these classes orders of magnitude faster than previous approaches.
-They are also straightforward to adapt to the Skiving Stock Problem (SSP), which can be seen as a counterpart of the CSP.
-Additionally, they can be used as preprocessing routines in exact methods, as their runtime is independent of the instance class, although they are guaranteed to return an optimality status only for instances belonging to the class for which they were designed.
+The Cutting Stock Problem (CSP) and Bin Packing Problem (BPP) are classical combinatorial optimization problems extensively studied since the 1960s.
+State-of-the-art exact algorithms are based on set-cover and arc-flow models whose linear relaxation, rounded up, matches the integer optimum for most benchmark instances, a condition known as the Integer Round-up Property (IRUP).
+In 2016, Delorme et al. showed that all existing instances could be solved within ten minutes by approaches exploiting this property.
+This motivated them to introduce two new classes, Augmented IRUP (AI) and Augmented Non-IRUP (ANI), designed to make IRUP less evident to state-of-the-art methods.
+Although these classes have motivated significant advances over the past decade, 13 out of 500 AI and ANI instances remain unsolved within standard time limits from the literature.
+In this paper, we show that while AI and ANI are particularly hard for MIP-based methods, the BPP restricted to these classes is not strongly NP-hard.
+We present polynomial-time algorithms for the AI class and pseudopolynomial-time algorithms for the ANI class, which solve all such instances orders of magnitude faster than previous approaches.
+They are also straightforward to adapt to the Skiving Stock Problem, the dual counterpart of the CSP.
+In addition, they can be used as preprocessing routines in exact methods, as their runtime is independent of the instance class, although they are guaranteed to return an optimality status only for instances belonging to the class for which they were designed.

 \textbf{Keywords:} Bin Packing; Cutting Stock; Skiving Stock; Polynomial Algorithm; Pseudopolynomial Algorithm